PitneyBowes/LocationIntelligenceSDK-IOS/docs/PBLIAPIGeoEnrichServiceApi.md

 NSString* longitude = @"longitude_example"; // Longitude of the location.
 NSString* latitude = @"latitude_example"; // Latitude of the location.
-NSString* name = @"name_example"; // Matched against Name, BrandName and Trade Name.
+NSString* searchText = @"searchText_example"; // Matched against Name, BrandName and Trade Name.
 Partial terms are also matched with fuzziness (max edit distance is 1) (optional)
 NSString* type = @"type_example"; // Matched against the content which defines the type of the poi.  (optional) NSString* categoryCode = @"categoryCode_example"; // Specific Category/Categories Codes for the desired POIs.
 Accepts a mix of 4 digit (Top Category), 6 digit (Second-Level Category) and 11 digit (Low-Level Category) Category Codes. https://locate.pitneybowes.com/downloads/location-intelligence/v1/CategoryCodes.xlsx  (optional)
 NSString* sicCode = @"sicCode_example"; // Specific SIC Codes/Codes for the desired POIs.
 Accepts a mix of 4 digit (Top Category) and 8 digit (Low-Level Category) SIC Codes. (optional)